-A federated ArcGIS GIS Server can be further integrated with your portal if you designate it as a hosting server.
+A federated server running ArcGIS GIS Server can be further integrated with your portal if you designate it as a hosting server.
 A portal can have one hosting server.
 A hosting server allows portal users to do the following:

 - Publish cached maps, feature services, WFS services, and scene services (hosted tile layers, feature layers, WFS layers, and scene layers) to the portal from other clients or within the portal website.

-- Batch geocode addresses from a CSV file.
+- Batch geocode addresses from a .csv file.